Limit 12 with a minimum of 6 participants (because of classroom rental)

 Working with plug-ins such as those by nik (Silver Efex Pro for black-and-white conversions, etc.), Photomatix and Photoshop for stitching panoramas and Content Aware Fill, among others.

 You will receive a packet with both worksheets and a CD on Lightroom that will help you move forward with this program and remind you of all the things you learned in this workshop.
-Those who sign up will also get a list of images to take and bring to the workshop
+Those who sign up will also get a homework list of images to take and bring to the workshop, so they can work on their own images.

 Our Lightroom workshops are split into two intensive (but fun) half-days to alow you to absorb all the information presented.